abhi2596/SetOpDSL/ClassOperation.md

 # ClassOperation

 # To run
-Navigate from src to main In main SetClassImp.scala is the file which contains the code For testing navigate to test in test SetClassImptest.scala
+Navigate from src to main In main SetClassImp.scala is the file which contains the code.
+For testing navigate to test in test SetClassImptest.scala is the file which contains the test cases for this code.

 # Field()
 Field takes one argument which is a string this string is the name of field variable